vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 101. 77).
 Mat. reads' vitānakam'(canopy ).
 Bhāgyarksadvādasi-on 12th tithi with Pūrvāphalgunī-naksatra

-a man should worship image of Harihara, half of the image represents Hara (Siva) and the other half Hari; the result is same even if the tithi is dvādaśī or saptami and naksatra may be Pūrvāphalguni, Revati or Dhanisthā; he secures sons, kingdom &c.; KRV 352-354, HV I. 1175–76 (from Devīpurāna ); Pūrvāphalguni is called Bhāgya, as Bhaga is
+a man should worship image of Harihara, half of the image represents Hara (Śiva) and the other half Hari; the result is same even if the tithi is dvādaśī or saptami and naksatra may be Pūrvāphalguni, Revati or Dhanisthā; he secures sons, kingdom &c.; KRV 352-354, HV I. 1175–76 (from Devīpurāna ); Pūrvāphalguni is called Bhāgya, as Bhaga is

 its presiding deity; 'Țksa 'means ' nakṣatra'.
 Bhādrapada-krtya-NM 71, verses 868-874 (about śu. only),